kathryncraftglover/webdesign-coursework/About Me.md

 *Aspiration for this course:*

-1. I hope to set in place a basic framework from which I can build if I chose to continue on with a career in software development.
+1. I hope to set in place a basic framework from which I can build if I chose to continue with a career in software development.

 2. I also would like to be able to realize a few projects that I have concept